 At the specialist dialogue on sustainability and Co-combustion of biomass I heard a lecture by a bioenergy player that you cannot avoid in the current bioenergy debate because it is so omnipresent.
 Unfortunately, I cannot say that I am only happy because I perceive him as one of the sharpest and most thorough critics of bioenergy.
 I do not know whether he would describe himself as a keen critic, but the measures he has taken in dealing with bioenergy threaten above all the very basics of the still young biofuel production in Europe.
 We are talking about Uwe R. Fritsche, the scientific director of the newly founded International Institute for Sustainability Anlaysis ans Strategy (IINAS).

 Personally, I view Mr. Fritsche's statements on bioenergy very ambiguously and see the demands that he made on behalf of many bioenergy critics as unhelpful for a quick contribution to climate protection and a solution to oil.
 On the one hand, Mr. Fritsche's broad and deep knowledge of bioenergy is impressive.
-On the other hand, I am always surprised at the apparent ease with which he appeals to the less informed critics scientific arguments delivers and thus contributes to the constant loss of image of the industry.
-In my experience, his strong support for the ILUC factor for bioenergy sources and the great trust in very abstract mathematical models for the evaluation of this renewable form of energy support the at least bioenergy actors.
+On the other hand, I am always surprised at the apparent ease with which he appeals to the less informed critics scientific arguments supplies and thus contributes to the constant loss of image in the industry.
+In my experience, his strong support for the ILUC factor for bioenergy sources and the great confidence in very abstract mathematical models for evaluating this renewable form of energy support the at least bioenergy players.
 However, it must be said that Mr. Fritsche is a physicist and scientist and the economic expansion of bioenergy is not one of his most important goals / tasks.
-In the last lecture I heard from him, he therefore describes bioenergy as "bridge technology for a solar age".
+In the last lecture I heard from him, he describes bioenergy as a "bridge technology for a solar age".

 I cannot call myself an experienced modeler, but I did my diploma thesis on the development of a mathematical computer model (MATLAB) for the predator-prey relationships of algal biocenoses and at least gained a practical insight into the strengths and weaknesses of mathematical models.
 I respect Mr. Fritsche's belief in the great potential of mathematical models.
 In the future, models will certainly make an even greater contribution to enabling us to make more responsible decisions.
 But many mathematical models, especially for very complex systems, are still far from being used as a comprehensive basis for decision making.
 I know that the engineers and scientists who develop mathematical and computer-aided models always point out the narrow limits in which their models are effective.
 Unfortunately, the underlying framework conditions of complex climate models quickly reach their limits when it comes to representing reality in a representative manner.
 With all the euphoria for the potential of these decision aids, we should not forget that.

-Mr. Fritsche sees a 10 percent mark measured by the final energy consumption (!)
-Of Germany as the medium-term upper limit for the application potential of bioenergy.
-As a bioenergy enthusiast, this absolute and, in addition, comparatively low upper limit, for the currently most important renewable energy source, makes me sad.
-There is also the question of whether this brand can be achieved in the near future under the proposed and comparatively high requirements for the ecological sustainability of biofuels & Co.
+As a medium-term upper limit for the application potential of bioenergy, Mr. Fritsche sees a 10 percent mark measured on the final energy consumption (!)
+In Germany.
+As a bioenergy enthusiast, this absolute and comparatively low upper limit for what is currently the most important renewable energy source in terms of its share makes me sad.
+In addition, the question remains whether this brand can be achieved at all in the near future under the proposed and comparatively high requirements for the ecological sustainability of biofuels and the like.
 The share of bioenergy is currently at Final energy consumption from Germany at 5.7 percent.
 In any case, an optimistic view of bioenergy looks different.
-And a pragmatic “yes” to the energy transition looks different to me than the development of ever more complex and abstract models that endanger any willingness to invest.
+And even a pragmatic “yes” to the energy transition looks different for me than developing increasingly complex and abstract models that endanger any willingness to invest.

-So either Mr. Fritsche loves bioenergy so much that he wants to develop it perfectly right from the start, but in doing so risks putting the child in the bath, or Mr. Fritsche's passion for mathematical climate models is so great that the growth of the bioenergy industry in practice and their significance for Germany's medium-term energy supply means comparatively little.
-I am not aware of any other agricultural or energy sector that has to defend itself morally and with such a great effort.
-If you look closely, then wind energy and phovoltaics are not "climate neutral".
+So either Mr. Fritsche loves bioenergy so much that he wants to develop it perfectly right from the start, but risks throwing the baby out with the bathwater, or Mr. Fritsche's passion for mathematical climate models is so great that the bioenergy industry is growing in practice and their significance for Germany's medium-term energy supply means comparatively little.
+I am not aware of any other agricultural or energy sector that has to defend itself morally and at such great expense.
+If you look closely, then wind energy and phovoltaics are not “climate neutral” either.